 Directors are expected to avoid any action, position or interest that conflicts with the interests of the Company or gives the appearance of a conflict.
-If an actual or potential conflict of interest develops, the director should immediately report the matter to the Chairman of the Board (unless such conflict of interest involves the Chairman of the Board, in which case the director should report such matter to the Company’s General Counsel).
+If an actual or potential conflict of interest develops, the director should immediately report the matter to the Chair of the Board (unless such conflict of interest involves the Chair of the Board, in which case the director should report such matter to the Company’s General Counsel).
 Any significant conflict must be resolved or the director should resign.
 If a director has a personal interest in a matter before the Board, the director shall disclose the interest to the Board, excuse himself or herself from discussions on the matter and not vote on the matter.

 6. DIRECTOR ORIENTATION AND CONTINUING EDUCATION

 The Board of Directors or the Company will establish, or identify and provide access to, appropriate orientation programs, sessions or materials for newly elected directors of the Company for their benefit either prior to or within a reasonable period of time after their nomination or election as a director.
 The Board of Directors or the Company will encourage, but not require, directors to periodically pursue or obtain appropriate programs, sessions or materials as to the responsibilities of directors of publicly traded companies.